bitcoin-unlimited/BUwiki/wally/faq.md

 ## How do I get the address to which I want to send mBCH into the send address field?
 Simply copy an address into your device's clipboard, and it will automatically be loaded into the send address field on Wally's home page.
 You can also tap the clipboard icon on the SEND line to copy the contents of the clipboard into the send address field.

-## What is the minimum amount of BCH that can be sent?
-One satoshi, which is one hundred millionth of a BCH (100,000,000 Satoshi = 1 BCH), or 0.00001 mBCH.
-However, the transaction fee you will be charged will likely be more than 200 times the one satoshi.

 ## How do I REMOVE ALL of the mBCH from and CLOSE an account?
 Because a very small but unpredictable fee is assessed for each transaction, it is unlikely that you could precisely enter a send amount that would zero an account.
 But Wally can do this for you.
 Just tap the amount shown for the account's balance, and "all" will appear in the SEND AMOUNT field.
 Once sent, the account will have a zero balance.
 To close the account, go to SETTINGS, use the drop down menu to choose the account, and then select DELETE THE ABOVE ACCOUNT.